 Satisfactory Academic Progress Standards

-To remain in good academic standing at McPherson College, undergraduate students must make satisfactory academic progress (SAP).
-SAP, as measured by McPherson College’s academic affairs office, is similar to, but separate and distinct from, a student’s financial aid standing.
+To remain in good academic standing at McPherson College, all students must make satisfactory academic progress (SAP).
+Academic SAP, as measured by McPherson College’s academic affairs office, is similar to, but distinct from, a student’s financial aid standing.
 An undergraduate student on academic warning or academic probation may also be, but is not necessarily, ineligible for financial aid.
 (See Financial Aid Satisfactory Academic Progress Policy.)

-A McPherson College student’s academic standing is measured by the student’s progress toward a degree within an optimum amount of time.
+The academic standing of an undergraduate student at McPherson College is measured by the student’s progress toward a degree within an optimum amount of time.
 This includes a qualitative measure (cumulative grade point average) and a quantitative measure (credit hours earned as a percentage of credit hours attempted).

 Hrs earned as % of hrs attempted

 |78 – 93||<=2.00||1.90||85%||69%|

 |94 – 108||<=2.00||1.95||85%||71%|

 |109 – 124||<=2.00||<=2.00||85%||74%|